hypo69/hypo/docs/rst_from_gemini/ru/suppliers/amazon/graber.md

 from src.logger import logger
 from src.logger.exceptions import ExecuteLocatorException

-#  Import only necessary dataclasses and types to improve clarity
+# Correct import order for dataclass, SimpleNamespace and typing
-from dataclasses import dataclass, field from typing import Any, Callable
+from dataclasses import dataclass, field from types import SimpleNamespace from typing import Any, Callable

 d: Driver = None